 Venngage is the newest easy tool for creating online infographics.
-Like several other sites on this list, it has a number of templates where you just add your info, click publish, and you get an embeddable image.
+Like several other sites on list, it has a number of templates where you just add your info, click publish, and you get an embeddable image.

 Through Silvia Tolisano, I recently learned about a very creative idea of using concrete objects to make infographics.
-You can find out more about this idea at:
+You can find out more about idea at:

 8 Steps to Create an Infographic is a useful infographic.